-Cons: Because the leather contains no protective coating it is very absorbent and so is prone to staining and fading.
-These problems can be easily adverted by keeping to our four seasons leather care plan.
+Because the leather contains no protective coating it is very absorbent and so is prone to staining and fading.
+These problems can be easily adverted by keeping to our Four Seasons Leather Care Plan

 Cons: Reduced breath ability and the grain pattern is masked making this type of leather less natural.

-Cons: It is very difficult to clean and maintain as it has no protective coating.
+It is very difficult to clean and maintain as it has no protective coating.
 Light fastness is poor and the leather is prone to staining.
-However, these problems can be easily adverted by keeping to our four seasons leather care plan.
+However, these problems can be easily adverted by keeping to our Four Seasons Leather Care Plan

 The split is very weak and should only ever be used on the backs and side of furniture.
-The leather is pigmented and then an aftificial gain pattern is embossed into the pigment.
+The leather is pigmented and then an artificial gain pattern is embossed into the pigment.